Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Numerical simulation

 Let $c_1^{(\square)}$ be the detected ridge by the algorithm $\square$, which could be \textsf{S}, \textsf{FM}, \textsf{RRP} or \textsf{MH}, standing for the \textsf{Single-RD}, \textsf{FM-RD}, \textsf{RRP-RD} or \textsf{SAMD-MHRD}.
 To compare different algorithms, we consider the following metric:

-We run the Wilcoxon signed-rank test over $100$ realizations for the null hypothesis that the median of $\delta^{(\square)}-\delta^{(\textsf{MH})}$ is zero with the significance level set to $0.05$ and the Bonferroni correction.
+We run the Wilcoxon signed-rank test on $100$ realizations to test the null hypothesis that the median of $\delta^{(\square)}-\delta^{(\textsf{MH})}$ is zero, with a significance level of $0.05$ and Bonferroni correction.

-The results are depicted in Figure \ref{simulation A}, illustrating the distributions of ${\delta^{(\square)}}$ for a fixed $D_1$ (rows: $D_1=0.1$, $D_1=0.2$, $D_1=0.5$) and a constant noise level (columns: noise-free, SNR = 5 dB, SNR = 0 dB) with asterisks indicating instances where $p< 0.05/27$.
+The results are depicted in Fig. \ref{simulation A}, illustrating the distributions of ${\delta^{(\square)}}$ for a fixed $D_1$ (rows: $D_1=0.1$, $D_1=0.2$, $D_1=0.5$) and a constant noise level (columns: noise-free, SNR = 5 dB, SNR = 0 dB) with asterisks indicating instances where $p< 0.05/27$.
 The outcomes reveal that in the absence of noise, all algorithms yield comparable results.
-However, when encountering scenarios with a weak fundamental component and noise interference, \textsf{FM-RD} and \textsf{RRP-RD} exhibit limitations compared to \textsf{SAMD-MHRD}.
+However, when encountering scenarios with a weak fundamental component and noise interference, \textsf{FM-RD} and \textsf{RRP-RD} exhibit limitations compared to \textsf{SAMD-MHRD}. {More numerical results for \textsf{RRP-RD} with different number of ridge portions can be found in Section \ref{section more numerical simulation}.}